Liverpool Overhead Railway: Operation

 To allow the through-running of L&YR trains, the conductor rail was moved to outside the running rails and the centre rail became the earth return until the 1920s.
 The first automatic train-stop system was installed on the line, and was electrically operated.
 An arm on the trackside would be struck by each passing train, activating an electromagnet, resulting in a 'danger' signal being shown until the train had passed through the next station.
 As a result of automation, the number of staffed signal boxes was reduced to two.
 The line upgraded the signalling from semaphore to a Westinghouse permanent daytime colour-light system in 1921: the first to be installed in Britain.
 The track also contained automatic braking systems for trains which ran through a red light; the current could be automatically disconnected and air brakes applied.

 The seventeenth and final station was opened on 16 June 1930, at Gladstone Dock, between Alexandra Dock and Seaforth Sands stations.
 Plans were put forward to extend the line from Herculaneum Dock to St Michaels, and from Seaforth Sands to Sefton, to create a circular route, using the Hunts Cross to Southport line, however, these were never carried out.

-With fewer ships docking in Liverpool during the Great Depression, there was a reduction in usage for the Overhead Railway.
+With fewer ships docking in Liverpool during the Great Depression, there was a reduction in usage of the Overhead Railway.
 Tourist tickets were offered from 1932, which also included visits to ocean liners that were moored at the docks, as part of a scheme to increase ticket sales, along with reduced prices, and a major advertising campaign.

-During World War II, the railway suffered extensively from bomb damage.
+During the Second World War, the railway suffered extensively from bomb damage.
 As a purely local undertaking, it was not nationalised in 1948 with the rest of the British railway system.
 In the late 1940s and early 1950s, the company started to modernise some of the carriages, incorporating sliding doors.
 The line continued to carry large numbers of passengers, especially dock workers.

 The Mersey Docks & Harbour Board maintained stringent controls over the operation of the Overhead Railway for the duration of its operation.
 The board protected its own freight transport interests by including clauses in the Overhead Railway's enabling legislation to limit the weight of parcels that could be transported, and renewing the lease on it every seven years.
 The board blocked an attempt by the Liverpool Overhead Railway Company to extend its line to join the Lancashire & Yorkshire Railway at Seaforth for the purposes of transporting coal to Herculaneum Dock.
 The lack of development or rescue by the board was at least in part due to its determination to restrict its activities to those that directly impacted the dock.